Category: Habit Trackers

 Rule: If tracking habits requires configuring measurable targets or goal metrics before logging completion, Strides fails first.

-Why Loop Habit Tracker fits first-time habit tracking
+Why Loop Habit Tracker fits Beginners better

 Where Loop Habit Tracker wins